Education and learning

 - Exploitation: means the improper use of another person or the improper use or withholding of another person's assets, labour, employment or resources including taking physical, sexual, financial or economic advantage.

-Overview of responses to the first Education and learning Issues paper (Auslan)
+Overview of responses to the Education and learning Issues paper (Auslan)

 The Disability Royal Commission investigates experiences of violence, abuse, neglect and exploitation of people with disability.